Team Trans

-Team Trans is an all-transgender and non-binary hockey team based in Massachusetts.
-Believed to be the first all-transgender ice hockey team in the United States, the team was founded in 2019.
+Team Trans is an all-transgender and non-binary hockey team organization.
+Founded in Boston, Massachusetts in 2019, it is believed to be the first all-transgender ice hockey team in the United States.
+A Twin Cities regional chapter was later founded in 2021.

 History

 Background and establishment (2016–2019)

 In 2016, while playing in the National Women's Hockey League, Harrison Browne became what many publications thought to be the first openly transgender athlete in any professional U.S. team sport.
 In 2018, while playing in the Canadian Women's Hockey League, Jessica Platt would also come out as transgender.

 Following an early 2019 Boston Pride Hockey game with the New York City Gay Hockey Association, plans for the team's founding took shape at a bar in the Chelsea neighborhood of Manhattan.
 The Pride players went out for drinks following the game and the team's president, Greg Sargent, noticed Aidan Cleary, a New York team member, sitting alone in a corner.
 Cleary conveyed to Sargent about a Facebook group that he belonged to which had "all the trans hockey players," trying to put together their own team.
 Cleary had been in discussion with Hutch Hutchinson, a defender on Team Trans, about how they wanted to create a space for transgender athletes.
 Cleary then contacted Boston Pride Hockey Vice President Mark Tikonoff about recruiting an all-trans team.
 Soon, players began connecting through social media, and the team was able to recruit Browne and Platt onto the team.
 Most of the players resided in the U.S. northeast, although there were some from the Midwest, Canada, as well as California.
-Many of the Team Trans players have cited "overly masculine attitudes" of male teams, as well as loneliness on teams, even LGBTQ ones as reasons for joining the team and finding their playing experience an enjoyable one.
+Many of the Team Trans players have cited "overly masculine attitudes" of male teams, as well as loneliness on teams, even LGBTQ ones, as reasons for joining the team and finding their playing experience an enjoyable one.